-Water damages today differ from water damages of the past.
-One hundred years ago, few structures in this country had significant indoor plumbing to trigger basement flooding repair needs.
-The water wasn’t flowing in that direction.
+Water damage today differs from water damage of the past.
+One hundred years ago, few structures in this country needed a basement flood cleanup because the water wasn’t flowing in that direction.

 A leaky roof or storm flooding was most often the cause of water damages.
 The water coming into your home today enters from a gigantic list of new sources - ice-maker connections, washing machine hoses, water beds, HVAC leaks, indoor plumbing overflows, and sprinkler systems.

 The manufacture or construction of new homes creates an additional need for mechanical ventilation required to prevent indoor air quality and moisture problems.

 People are now more dependent upon adequate drainage and humidity control systems and suffer more losses when these systems fail.

 Drying these environments is often slowed by air-tight environments with poor air exchange rates.

 The changes in building materials and related products have changed the damages resulting from water losses, some for the better and some for worse.
 Some of the new products will absorb, hold and release moisture faster or slower than the materials previously used.